wilsontelab/svx-mdi-tools/docs/installation/code.md

 - as a **multi-suite installation** that carries one or more distinct tool suites (recommended),
 - as a dedicated **single-suite installation**.

-Choose one of the methods to install the MDI and svx-mdi-tools code, then continue on to build your runtime environments and obtain your required genome(s).
+Choose one of the methods to install the code, then continue on to build your runtime environments and obtain your required genome(s).

 ---